AndrewMB2/Logic-Architect-for-Excel-VBA/README.md

 Logic Architect for Excel/VBA is a toolset for manipulating tabular data efficiently in Excel VBA which greatly simplifies project development.
+It has been developed over several years and used on a large number of project, but is newly loaded to GitHub (November 2025).

 It can be used with:

 - Data on worksheets, whether organised as a table or not.
 - Databases.